RichardMoot/DeepGrail/README.md

 These scripts and notebooks require some package for producing distributional vector representations for words.
 This can be either `fastText` (using https://fasttext.cc/docs/en/crawl-vectors.html) or `ELMo` (recommended, using https://github.com/HIT-SCIR/ELMoForManyLangs).

+## Presentations of this material

+This material has been presented at several [presentations](https://richardmoot.github.io/Slides/), notable at [WoLLIC2019](https://richardmoot.github.io/Slides/WoLLIC2019.pdf) (Utrecht) and in [Düsseldorf](https://richardmoot.github.io/Slides/WCS_Dusseldorf.pdf).

 ## References